dapparu/StripHitEfficiency/ExpertTools/README.md

 Then it launches intereactively a second cmsRun job on all the files to produce the results.
 The results are stored localy in a directory *Fill_FILLNUMBER*.
 It uses the `SiStripHitEff_fill_template.py` configuration file.

-## Produce the results using batch (when more than 10 files to run on)
+## Produce the results using HTCondor (when more than 10 files to run on)

 `./launch_fill_analysis_batch.sh FILLNUMBER`

 It launches a first cmsRun job on 2 calibTree files per run to produce a list of inefficient modules.
-The second pass job is splitted in jobs sent to the lxplus batch (each job runs on 10 files, by default).
+The second pass job is splitted in jobs sent to HTCondor (each job runs on 10 files, by default).
-It uses the `cmsRun_batch_eos` script for the jobs on the batch and results are stored in the directory *Fill_FILLNUMBER_temp*.
+It uses the `job.sub` file and the `cmsRun_batch_eos` script for the jobs on HTCondor and results are stored in the directory *Fill_FILLNUMBER_temp*.

-## Check the status of the job sent to the batch
+## Check the status of the job sent to HTCondor

 `./check_jobs_results.sh RESULTS_DIRECTORY`